FOSSEE/st-scripts/writing_python_scripts/script.rst

 Script
 ------

+{{{ Show the slide containing title }}}

 Hello friends and welcome to the tutorial on "Writing Python scripts"

-{{{ Show the slide containing title }}}

 {{{ Show the slide containing the outline slide }}}

 In this tutorial, we shall learn

- * How write Python scripts
+ * How to write Python scripts

 Often we will have to reuse the code that we haave written.
 We do that by writing functions.
-Functions are bundled into packages and are imported as and required in the script.
+Functions are bundled into packages and are imported as and when required in other scripts.

 Let us first write a function that computes the gcd of two numbers and save it in a script.